mliew21396/remote-work-u2/week-4/1-add-it-up/readme.md

 ## Release 9: [Review](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/review.md) (Optional)

 Reading other's code is really important for your growth as a developer.
-You can find other people's code using the instructions in the link above, or by looking it up using the links on Twitter.
-Read through a couple of different people's solutions and give the authors feedback using issues on GitHub.
+You can find other people's code using the instructions in the link above, or by looking it up using Twitter.
+Read through a couple of different solutions and give the authors feedback using issues on GitHub.

 This type of feedback will not be anonymous.
 That's ok.